Jeff Fuller (racing driver): Busch Series

-In 1999, Fuller made 27 of the season's 32 races, but did not record a single top-10.
-Fuller ran the first twenty-two races with Ruark's team, earning a best finish of 12th at Pikes Peak and IRP.
+In 1999, Fuller made 27 of the season's 32 races, but did not record a single top-ten.
+Fuller ran the first twenty-two races with Ruark's team, earning a best finish of twelfth at Pikes Peak and IRP.
 While with the team, he also had a vicious accident a Dover when he spun and slammed into the pit road wall hard twice and breaking it after contact with Phil Parsons.
-Fuller made four starts for Joe Gibbs again, driving the #42 Circuit City Pontiac to a best of 12th at Darlington.
+Fuller made four starts for Joe Gibbs again, driving the No. 42 Circuit City Pontiac to a best of 12th at Darlington.
 Fuller also added on one more start with Lyndon Amick's team.
 He finished 33rd at Memphis Motorsports Park.
-Fuller's best start in 1999 was 5th at Pikes Peak, and he finished 22nd in points.
+Fuller's best start in 1999 was fifth at Pikes Peak, and he finished 22nd in points.

 When Fuller went to Winston Cup racing, he only made one 2000 start.
-It was for Moy Racing, where he started 43rd on the field at Bristol, but came back to a 21st-place finish.
+It was for Moy Racing, where he started 43rd on the field at Bristol, but came back to a 21st place finish.

 Fuller only made one start in 2001, as well.
 Driving for NEMCO Motorsports, he started 40th at California and finished 42nd after only completing five laps.

 Fuller made two more starts for NEMCO in 2002, running at Daytona and Talladega.
-However, despite a 5th-place start at Daytona, he finished 42nd there and 40th at Talladega due to large multi car crashes.
+However, despite a fifth place start at Daytona, he finished 42nd there and fortieth at Talladega due to large multi car crashes.

 Fuller made thirteen starts overall in 2003, driving for assorted teams.
 Mainly, he split his time between NEMCO and Stanton Barrett's team.
-His best finishes on the year were a 15th at Bristol for NEMCO and 18th at Nashville for Barrett.
-He also had a 24th-place run at Daytona for Bost Motorsports.
-He only finished 3 races that year.
+His best finishes on the year were a fifteenth at Bristol for NEMCO and 18th at Nashville for Barrett.
+He also had a 24th place run at Daytona for Bost Motorsports.
+He only finished three races that year.